ansys/pysystem-coupling/doc/source/users_guide/syc_datamodel.rst

 As noted above, the data model objects hold basic settings of different value types.
 For example, ``analysis_control`` contains a setting ``analysis_type`` of type string.
 This defines the type of analysis to be performed.
 The valid values are "Steady" and "Transient".
-The following illustates how the setting may be set and queried:
+The following illustrates how the setting may be set and queried:

 .. code:: python